ptdewey/cuda-nn/README.md

 # CUDA Neural Networks

+## CMDA4634 Branch
+This branch contains the final code for the cmda4634 version of this project.

 ## Usage
 1. Clone the repository and cd into it
 2. run `make build DIR=v0` to build the v0 version (change 0 to desired version)